 Students who wish to supplement their campus earnings or who are not working on campus but wish to have a job are welcome to seek employment in and around Bennington and can search opportunities on Handshake.
-Additionally, for those students who wish to proactively reach out to local employers and inquire about potential employment opportunities, click here for a list of many local Bennington businesses.
+Additionally, for those students who wish to proactively reach out to local employers and inquire about potential employment opportunities, check out part-time job listings on Handshake.
 There are also a few local off campus organizations that do offer FWS-eligible positions.
 Because they are FWS-eligible, they will be listed on Handshake as “On-Campus” jobs even though they are off-site.

 (International students should see International Student Services to discuss visa eligibility for working off campus.)